 Aggregate abundance-based LRPs represent the SMU-level abundance at which there is a sufficiently high probability that a required proportion of CUs will be above their individual benchmarks.
 This definition requires two decisions to be made.

-The first decision is about the ‘required proportion of CUs that will be above their individual benchmarks.’
-We use a default requirement that 100% of CUs should be above lower benchmarks for our case study applications of aggregate abundance-based LRPs.
-This requirement for 100% of CUs to be above their lower benchmarks is the same as that of the Proportion-based LRPs above.
-Circumstances in which it may be appropriate to use a required proportion less than 100% are discussed in Holt et al. (in review; citation needed).

-The second decision is what represents a ‘sufficiently high probability’ that 100% of CUs will be above their benchmarks.
+We examined ‘sufficiently high probability’ that 100% of CUs will be above their benchmarks.
 We consider four alternative probability levels for our case studies that represent a range of calibrated probability categories developed by the Intergovernmental Panel on Climate Change (Frame et al. 2010): 50%, 66%, 90%, and 99%.
 The 50% value represents the mid-point of the “About as likely as not” category (33 - 66%), indicating that there is an equal probability that all CUs will be above their LBMs as there is that they will not.
 The 66% values represents the lower end of the “Likely” category (i.e., it is “Likely” that all CUs will be above their LBMs), the 90% value represents the lower end of the “Very Likely” category, and the 99% value represents the “Virtually Certain” category.
 A discussion of considerations for selecting the appropriate probability threshold when calculating abundance-based LRPs is included in the working paper Guidelines for Defining Limit Reference Points for Pacific Salmon Stock Management Units (Holt et al. in review).
 For our case studies, we focus on a 50% probability threshold for sensitivity analyses, but show sensitivity to other values.

 We consider two types of aggregate abundance-based LRPs in our case studies: Logistic regression LRPs and Projected LRPs.
 Logistic regression LRPs are based on historical data, and thus represent conditions that have been previously experienced by a SMU.
 In comparison, projected LRPs use historical data as a basis for quantifying population dynamics, but are based on projections of future states, and thus, allow uncertainty in future processes to be accounted for through alternative scenarios.